Pacific Seeds' oats varieties are now available through our associate network.

 Taipan - Early season feed - May, June, July

 To establish feed for the early part of the season, (the optimum soil temperature range for the germination and establishment of oats is between 15°C and 25°C), quick early growth is important.
-If you need a variety with field resistance to leaf rust that provides good early feed then you should consider Taipan:
+Taipan us now susceptable to several races of leaf rust, but when rust is not present it can provide good early feed.

 Drover - winter and spring feed - June, July, August

 Drover has been selected for its high level of dry matter production and regrowth ability.
 Drover is now susceptable to leaf rust but it may be suitable to sow in in areas where leaf rust is not a problem.
 It has an intermediate growth habit and relatively low growing points which make it suitable for high stocking rates for all classes of livestock.

 Drover is suitable for all classes of livestock, hay or silage production.